A Trick of the Light

 “I’ll get in after breakfast,” Levi replied, finishing up with his repacking as a knock on the door signaled breakfast.

 It was a typical American breakfast this morning, with eggs, bacon, orange juice, and French press coffee.
 They both stopped what they were doing and sat down to eat and discuss the strategy once more, while Madeline struggled to relax while Levi, still shirtless, dined across from her.
 They knew they had to time things properly.
 Although the cruise would last two weeks, only two of those days would be out at sea.
 There were stops in various countries if they needed to make a quick getaway.
 However the ship was only docked between 8 a.m. and various p.m. times based on the itinerary, so they had to keep track of where they were.
 There would also be a lot of improvisation because it wasn’t going to be a simple matter of stealing a necklace.
 There were a lot of unknowns.
-They would have to follow each other’s lead during the day but would be able to regroup at night and go over information.
+They would have to follow each other’s lead during the day and regroup at night to go over any information.

 After breakfast, Levi rolled the cart out and then took his shower while Madeline did her hair and makeup.
 Within another hour, they had their carry-ons and suitcases packed, double-checked the room for anything that might have been left, and were ready to vacate the suite.